Water Testing at Clear Pond

 Condo Associations with a beach are required to conduct water testing during certain prescribed months of the year.

-As funds allow, the CPWA will have the water tested for the presence of phosphates and/or nitrates.
-Additionally, the town has provided several of our members training and access to equipment to test dissolved oxygen levels and water clarity.
+As funds allow, the CPWA tests for the levels of phosphates and nitrates to provide additional data to the town.
+We periodically test storm run-off for contaminants.
+Additionally, the town has provided training and equipment to test dissolved oxygen levels and water clarity, which are benchmarks for the condition of the pond.

 Plant nutrients such as PHOSPHATES and NITRATES stimulate the growth of aquatic plants, algae, and bacteria.
 Summer heat, ever-increasing as a result of climate change, fuels this growth.
 At the end of their life-cycle the plants, algae, and bacteria decompose using the dissolved oxygen in the water.